 This beautiful, layered dessert adds elegance to your holiday table and is reminiscent of pumpkin pie.
 It serves about eight, depending on serving size.

-- Baked and cubed spice cake (made from a mix or homemade)
+- Baked and cubed or sliced spice cake (made from a mix or homemade)

 - 1 package vanilla instant pudding mix